Nonexistence of Bigeodesics in Integrable Models of Last Passage Percolation: Introduction

 \subsection{The axial directions}

 Before wrapping up this section, let us present a brief outline of the argument for proving Proposition \ref{p:axial}.
 Let us only consider the vertical direction.
-Simple translation invariance and ergodicity considerations show that there cannot exist a vertically directed bigeodesic which only moves finitely many steps in the horizontal direction.
-So it suffices to show that there cannot exist any semi-infinite geodesic started from origin directed vertically upwards that moves infinitely many steps to the right.
+Simple translation invariance and ergodicity considerations show that there cannot exist a vertically directed bigeodesic which only moves finitely many steps in the horizontal direction. {Indeed, for $a<b\in \Z$, clearly almost surely there can be at most one such geodesic that moves from the line $x=a$ to the line $x=b$.
+By translation invariance, it follows that the location of the first jump of such a geodesic to the right of the line $x=a$ is invariant under vertical translations which leads to a contradiction (see Lemma \ref{l:fw})}.
+So it suffices to show that there cannot exist any semi-infinite geodesic started from the origin directed vertically upwards that moves infinitely many steps to the right.
 We prove this by contradiction.
 If such a geodesic exists with positive probability, then with positive probability it will also take $M$ rightward steps before $L$ upward steps for some large $M$ and large $L$ depending on $M$.

 To rule this out, we establish the following two results.
 First we show that for $\varepsilon$ arbitrarily small the transversal fluctuation of the geodesic from $\mathbf{0}$ to $(\varepsilon n, n)$ is $O(\varepsilon^{2/3}n^{2/3})$ with high probability (see Proposition \ref{p:tfbasic}); this generalizes Johansson's transversal fluctuation result \cite{J00} to steep geodesics.
 We further prove a local version of the above transversal fluctuation result showing that the local transversal fluctuation of the geodesic from $\mathbf{0}$ to $(\varepsilon n, n)$ at height $L$ is $O(\varepsilon^{2/3}L^{2/3})$ (see Theorem \ref{l:ltf}).
-This generalizes Theorem 3 of \cite{BSS17++}, where such a result was proved for $\varepsilon$ bounded away from $0$ and $\infty$.
+This generalizes Theorem 3 of \cite{BSS17++}, where a similar result was proved for $\varepsilon$ bounded away from $0$ and $\infty$.

-Once we have this result at our disposal we can simply take $\varepsilon$ sufficiently small depending on $L$, and argue that if the geodesic from $\mathbf{0}$ to $(\varepsilon n, n)$ took $M$ rightward steps before $L$ upward steps then it would have atypically large transversal fluctuation at height $L$.
+Once we have these results at our disposal we can simply take $\varepsilon$ sufficiently small depending on $L$, and argue that if the geodesic from $\mathbf{0}$ to $(\varepsilon n, n)$ took $M$ rightward steps before $L$ upward steps then it would have atypically large transversal fluctuation at height $L$.
 Observing that any semi-infinite geodesic started at $\mathbf{0}$ and directed vertically upward will be to the left of the geodesic $\mathbf{0}$ to $(\varepsilon n, n)$ for all $n$ sufficiently large completes the proof.